Dodgers Win a Triumph for Guggenheim Just as Baseball’s COVID Bubble Bursts

 That hardship would come down to the final innings.

-Shortstop Corey Seager, the MVP of his club’s four games to two victory, was equally as stunned when he jogged to his position in the eighth to see Rios instead of Turner and his shaggy red beard.
-Turner, at 36, is one of six Dodger free agents now that the World Series is over.
-He’s respected and well-like by his teammates.
+Shortstop Corey Seager, the MVP of his club’s 4-2 World Series victory, was equally as stunned when he jogged to his position in the eighth to see Rios instead of Turner and his shaggy red beard.
+Turner, at 36, is one of six Dodgers free agents now that the World Series is over.
+He’s respected and well-liked by his teammates.

-When the pandemic began sweeping the globe on March 11, Utah Jazz player Rudy Gobert tested positive for the coronavirus and that night’s game at Oklahoma City was canceled.
-It was the last NBA game of the regular season.
-The next day MLB and the NHL followed suit and shut down, baseball for four months.
+When the pandemic began sweeping the globe earlier this year, Utah Jazz player Rudy Gobert tested positive for the coronavirus March 11 and that night’s game at Oklahoma City was canceled and the remainder of the NBA regular season suspended.
+The next day MLB and the NHL followed suit, with baseball ultimately shut down for four months.

 When the Dodgers returned to the bubble hotel where they’ve been staying for the past four weeks, they were all expected to be administered rapid COVID tests.
 It’s still to be determined if they will have to quarantine in the area for several more days.